jimywork/cromos/README.md

 # Cromos

-Cromos is a tool for downloading legitimate extensions of the Chrome Web Store and inject codes in the background of the application and more cromos create executable files to force installation via <strong>PowerShell</strong> or <strong>VBScript</strong> for example, and also upload files to dropbox to host the malicious files.
+Cromos is a tool for downloading legitimate extensions of the Chrome Web Store and inject codes in the background of the application and more cromos create executable files to force installation via <strong>PowerShell</strong> for example, and also upload files to dropbox to host the malicious files.

   - Download extension
   - Injections